Rishikesh147/JDBC-SQLite-MuleSoft-Task-/README.md

 # JDBC-SQLite-MuleSoft-Task-

-Tech used: used JDBC and SQLite
+Tech used: JDBC and SQLite

 -Made connection to SQLite database using JDBC.\